NaszvadiG/cim-xa/README.md

 - You need debugging via Chrome Console {PHPChrome]
 - You need a cURL library [PHPcURL]
 - You need to send HTML email [Zend]
-- You need to format HTML email or other non-browser views [Savant]***
+- You need to format HTML email or other non-browser views [Savant](3)

- *see <a href="https://github.com/sfthurber/CodeIgniter-AngularJS-App">sample angularjs/CodeIgniter-AngularJS application</a>; see also
+ (1) see <a href="https://github.com/sfthurber/CodeIgniter-AngularJS-App">sample angularjs/CodeIgniter-AngularJS application</a>; see also
  <a href="http://www.ng-newsletter.com/posts/angular-on-mobile.html">The Definitive Guide to Angular on Mobile</a>.

- **ie: Ember loads and instantiates Javascript controllers based upon which CI controller is active and passes information from PHP to your Javascript without printing data into the DOM.
+ (2) ie: Ember loads and instantiates Javascript controllers based upon which CI controller is active and passes information from PHP to your Javascript without printing data into the DOM.
 From there you can also launch into a larger JS framework such as Angular.

- ***If you also need a css inliner, see: beaker.mailchimp.com/inline-css
+ (3) If you also need a css inliner, see: beaker.mailchimp.com/inline-css

 Intro
 -----------------